garfik/traefik-hawkeye/README.md

 - `dur_ms`: Request duration in milliseconds
 - `ref`: Referer header (always included, empty string if not present)
 - `ua`: User-Agent header (always included, empty string if not present)
+- `content_type`: Response Content-Type header value (main type only, without charset or other parameters).
+Lowercase.
+Omitted if not present.
 - `request_hdr`: Map of headers from the request (only headers listed in `includeRequestHeaders` config).
 Always present, empty object `{}` if no headers are included.
 - `response_hdr`: Map of headers from the response (only headers listed in `includeResponseHeaders` config).
 Always present, empty object `{}` if no headers are included.